Business Information Topic Committee

 Discovery to Delivery Topic Committee

-Co-chairs: Pascal Calarco (University of Waterloo); Peter Murray (The Cherry Hill Company)
+Co-chairs: Pascal Calarco (University of Windsor); Peter Murray (IndexData)

 Access and License Indicators Working Group

-Co-chairs: Ed Pentz (CrossRef), Cameron Neylon (PLOS), Greg Tananbaum (SPARC)
+Co-chairs: Ed Pentz (Crossref), Cameron Neylon (Curtin University; formerly of PLOS), Greg Tananbaum (SPARC)

 The Access and License Indicators Working Group, initially known as the Open Access Metadata and Indicators Working Group, published its Recommended Practice